 Imagine that you are driving to work one morning and pass a billboard that boasts "leeches cure headaches" or some equally absurd bit of quackery.
-You might initially be surprised or even point and laugh, but with some reflection, you'd probably be at least a bit irritated by the promotion of a blatant lie.
+You might initially be surprised to see such a message or even point and laugh.
+With some reflection, you'd probably be at least a bit irritated by the promotion of a blatant lie.
 Why?
-You would realize that many others passing this billboard every day are morons who might actually be persuaded by the message.
+Perhaps you would realize that many others passing this billboard every day are morons who might actually be persuaded by the message.
 You know better, but they might not.
+And so you might find yourself worrying about the potential influence of such a message.

 But how exactly do you know better?
 For starters, the quackery probably conflicts with everything you've been taught.
 Your education, common sense, and life experience converge to tell you that this is in fact quackery.
 And you probably assume that much of what you've learned over the years is at least somewhat accurate.
 I suspect that we all do this to some degree.